Sunday, 12 March 2006

 It isn’t long before we fall into step and there is only the sound of one set of runners hitting the footpath as we sail down the street next to one another,

 Matt cooked, Spaghetti Carbonara, no cream.
-I made a flourless chocolate cake.
-Hit it with some cream.
+I made a flourless chocolate cake, no, er, flour.
+I hit it with some cream.
 The best thing.
+Flourless chocolate cake and cream.
+Better than sex, sorry babe.

-Sunday, Matt made burgers, and I made raspberry muffins, they’re easy, poof, done.
+Sunday, Matt made burgers, and I made raspberry muffins, with white chocolate, [gooey, like Matt's cum] they’re easy as, poof, done.

 We got DVDs and a bag of pot.
-I introduced him to weed, I stuck a great, fat joint into his mouth and lit it.
+I introduced Matt to weed, before me he never had, not ever.
+I stuck a great, fat joint into his mouth and lit it.
 He took to it really well.
 He’s a natural.
 (He liked the newness of it, the taboo, I guess, but eventually, he would you know, take it, or leave it, not like me.
-He’d smoke it just because, as he said, I made him, but he wouldn’t look for it, other than that)
+He’d smoke it just because, as he said, I made him, and he got a buzz, but he wouldn’t look for it, other than that)

 No comments: